-Check out these top spots for day hiking in North Dakota:
+While planning your next getaway check out these top spots for day hiking in North Dakota.

 The North Country Trail follows the shores of Lake Sakakawea and Lake Audubon and continues along the Garrison Diversion Project canals.
 Reaching the Sheyenne River, the trail route loops northward to Fort Totten State Historic Site near Devils Lake.
 Returning to the Sheyenne River, the trail follows its scenic forested valley southward to Fort Ransom State Park and Sheyenne State Forest.
 The trail is open to hiking, horseback riding, snowshoeing and cross-country skiing.

-This trail is a 96-mile non-motorized trail open for biking, hiking and horseback riding.
-The trail begins at Sully Creek State Park, approximately five miles south of historic Medora, and meanders north through the South and North units of Theodore Roosevelt National Park and the Little Missouri National Grassland.
-Biking within Theodore Roosevelt National Park is prohibited.
+This 144-mile non-motorized trail is open for biking, hiking and horseback riding.
+The trail runs from the North Unit of Theodore Roosevelt National Park near Watford City through the Little Missouri National Grasslands and Medora to its southern terminus near Amidon.
+Biking within the two units of Theodore Roosevelt National Park is prohibited.
 Bikers must use alternative routes around park boundaries.
-The U.S. Forest Service, 701-225-5151 jointly manages the Trail with the National Park Service, 701-623-4466 and the North Dakota Parks and Recreation Department, 701-328-5357.
+The U.S. Forest Service, (701-225-5151) jointly manages the Trail with the National Park Service (701-623-4466) and the North Dakota Parks and Recreation Department, (701-328-5357).

 It is the only National Grassland in the tallgrass prairie region of the United States and provides habitat for greater prairie chickens in North Dakota as well as several other sensitive species.
 Visitors can enjoy activities such as hiking, hunting, camping, horseback riding, photography, and backpacking.
 ND Highway 27 east of Lisbon.
 Phone 701-683-4342.

 Little Missouri National Grassland US Highway 85 north and south of Belfield.
 Phone 701-225-5151